The Park Loop Road in Acadia National Park, Maine

 The Park Loop Road

 The 27 mile Park Loop Road is the primary avenue for navigating through Acadia National Park on Mount Desert Island by vehicle.
 It begins near the Hulls Cove Visitor Center on the northeastern side of the island in Bar Harbor and connects the park's lakes, mountains, forests and rocky shores for easy exploration.
 You may also access it off Route 3 just south of Bar Harbor on the right just past Jackson Laboratory.
-Much of the road is one way but there is a two way section that begins near Wildwood Stables so keep this in mind.
+Much of the road is one-way but there is a two-way section that begins near Wildwood Stables so keep this in mind.
 (GPS Coordinates for entry points are provided below.)
 A fee is required and may be paid at the Entrance Station located about one-half mile north of Sand Beach.
 Entrance Passes may also be purchased at the Visitor Center, Blackwoods and Seawall Campgrounds, the Bar Harbor Village Green, and the Thompson Island Information Center.

 Observation Points